An essay tracing the near-comprehensive trajectory of the consequences of the Congress-Communist cosy relationship

-In the form of the Communist Troika in her closest circle.
+In the form of the Dushta-Traya or the Communist Troika in her closest circle.

 The members included P N Haksar, D P Dhar, and I K Gujral, all committed Communists.
 In hindsight, it appears that they vied with one another in the vile project of communizing India.
 Among others, it was they who advised her to split the party and at every stage pushed her closer and closer to the USSR acting not merely as its agents but as its enablers.

 If you add Mohan Kumaramangalam’s name, the Troika becomes a Dushta Chatushtaya (Evil Quartet).